An artistic representation of an eye with biometric data overlays, illustrating how retinal scanning works.

 Working of a retinal scanner

-A retinal scan is performed by projecting a beam of low-energy infrared light into a person’s eye as they look through the scanner’s eyepiece This infrared light beam traces a circular path on the retina at the back of the eye.
+A retinal scan is performed by projecting a beam of low-energy infrared light into a person’s eye as they look through the scanner’s eyepiece .This infrared light beam traces a circular path on the retina at the back of the eye.
 The blood-filled capillaries absorb more of the infrared light than the surrounding tissue.
-Because of this, there is a variation in the intensity of the reflection.
+Because of this, there is a variation in the intensity of the reflection.Rather than storing an image, the scanner records these intensity values, and compresses the data into a secure code for identification purposes.

 A standard scanner measures reflection at 320 points.
 It then assigns an intensity grade between zero and 4,095.
-The resulting numbers are compressed into an 80-byte computer code and stored in data base.We have already seen that retina blood vessel pattern of each person is unique.
-So chances of spoofing is so little.
+The resulting numbers are compressed into an 80-byte computer code and stored in data base.

 Retina scan vs iris scan

 Retina scanning is often confused with iris recognition.
-Even though both rely on unique physiological attributes of the eye to identify an individual,there are certain differences in the way they work.
+Even though both rely on unique physiological attributes of the eye to identify an individual, there are certain differences in the way they work.

-Iris scanner uses mathematical pattern-recognition techniques on images of the irises of an individual’s eyes, whose complex random patterns are unique and can be seen from some distance.
+Iris Recognition uses a camera, which is similar to any digital camera(NIR:Near InfraRed camera), to capture an image of the Iris.Iris scanner uses mathematical pattern-recognition techniques on images of the irises of an individual’s eyes, whose complex random patterns are unique and can be seen from some distance.

 Nowadays iris scan is preferred over retina scan due to its advantages.
 While the accuracy of retina scan can be affected by diseases; the iris texture remains extremely stable because it is internal and protected, yet externally visible part of the eye.